zeus-volkov-systems/messageapi/README.md

 To install on a mission system at NCEI, do the following:

 1. Make sure you are logged into the NCEI gitlab in the usual way.
 If you are logged, in, you will be able to access repositories.
-2. Copy/paste the following three lines in a terminal one by one, hitting enter after each, for the user that will be using MessageAPI:
+2. Copy/paste the following four lines in a terminal one by one, hitting enter after each, for the user that will be using MessageAPI:
     - wget https://git.ncei.noaa.gov/sesb/sscs/messageapi/-/raw/master/scripts/install/package/install.sh?inline=false --no-check-certificate -O install.sh
+    - chmod +x install.sh
     - ./install.sh "C_CPP"
     - rm install.sh
 3. You now have access to